This "Jellyfish" Cream Made My Skin Look So Good

 Marine researchers from all over the world have long been fascinated by the immortal jellyfish and its ability to transform itself, at any life stage, back to its earliest stage of development, effectively reverting its aging cells into stem cells.
 From a skin-care perspective, this sounds almost too good to be true.
 For Craig, the immoral jellyfish stuck with her.

 Fast forward to adulthood and the launch of U Beauty in 2019.
-Craig considered her curated skin-care line — currently, the Resurfacing Compound, Super Hydrator, Sculpt Arm Compound (she calls, "Spanx for the arms"), and an SPF 30 — and wanted to add an overnight treatment inspired by the immortal jellyfish facial from her youth.
+Craig considered her curated skincare line — and wanted to add an overnight treatment inspired by the immortal jellyfish facial from her youth.

 Advertisement